 - Getting a piece of an untapped market, with a new category of paying customers and furthermore, in a domain where lawmakers were already one foot through the door.
 Also, the previous experience of Nevada, New Jersey and Delaware, the other states that regulated online wagering had made for a great case study.

 Surely, the state of Pennsylvania received another lucky break, after the Supreme Court decided in 2018 the non-constitutionality of the infamous PASPA law, making the decision of allowing sports are betting, a stateside matter.
 Seeing how the bill for the gambling expansion had already passed and the building of the infrastructure was already put in motion, it was swiftly regulated that sports betting to be also accepted.

-An issue carefully threaded with was the situation of licensing for the soon-to-be-created online casinos.
+An issue carefully threaded with was the situation of licensing for the soon-to-be-created best online casinos PA.
 It was stated in the new PA gambling bill that each of the 13 land-based casinos state-wide, had the option of entering the deal for an online casino license.
 Licenses were differentiated in three categories, seeing how a PA online casino could include virtual games of slots, table games, poker or a combination of them.
 Therefore, there was a different license for each type of game, each going for the price of 4 million dollars, with an overall package of 10 million USD that included all.

 The first bid has seen eight operators going for the complete offer.
 Some changed their decision on one or two options, other entered the bid later, but in conclusion out of the 13 official casinos in Pennsylvania list, only three set aside, without a single type of license.
 The others divided their licensing agreements: 6 casinos owning the right to offer online poker and 10 that wanted to go big on slots and table games.